ashbeka/research-notes/Drafts_digest.md

 - Optional SPD geodesic change detection: patch-level SPD covariance matrices per time with Riemannian (affine-invariant or Log-Euclidean) geodesic distance S_SPD as a complementary dispersion/texture-aware change score (future extension).
 - Multi-geometry DamageScore (hypothesis): fuse DS residual-based scores, S_G, S_SPD, and encoder-feature differences into a single scalar damage score for triage and MCDA; weights to be calibrated with AUROC/ROC analysis.
 - Celik-style unsupervised baseline: local h×h PCA features followed by k-means (k=2) into changed/unchanged as a classical, local-context change-detection method and rapid triage prior (Celik 2009; h≈7–11, S PCs capturing ~90% variance, small-object removal as default heuristics).
+- PCA reconstruction roles (future/baseline): train PCA on pre-disaster pixels or undamaged deep features and use reconstruction error as a simple change/anomaly score; optionally use low-rank PCA reconstruction as a linear denoiser / cloud-shadow mitigator before DS or segmentation; treat PCA on encoder features as an interpretability tool to relate DS+U-Net behaviour to a classical subspace baseline.

 ## [METH-UNET] Segmentation
 - U-Net consumes subspace outputs for pixel-wise damage and land-use segmentation.